1) What information do I need before I can start working for Macdonald Youth Services?

 4) I have a criminal record from my past.
 Will that prevent me from working for Macdonald Youth Services now or in the future?

-Not necessarily, it depends on what the conviction was for and when it occurred.
-Everyone is entitled to a second chance and if the activity leading to the risk is deemed not to impact your ability to work with youth or adults then you would still be considered for the position.
+Not necessarily.
+It depends on what the conviction was for and when it occurred.
+Everyone is entitled to a second chance.
+If the activity leading to the risk is deemed not to impact your ability to work with youth or adults then you would still be considered for the position.

 5) How do I apply?

 Email your cover letter and resumé to firstname.lastname@example.org.
 You can also mail your cover letter and resumé to:

 175 Mayfair Avenue

 Whichever method you choose, ensure the competition number that you are applying for is clearly indicated on your cover letter.
 In your cover letter or resumé, you must also demonstrate how you meet ALL of the requirements for the position.